 Avoid train reservations and extra fees

 During your research you’ll hear about services that book your reservations on trains for you, for a fee.
 It really isn’t needed.
-The trains rarely ever get full and you can reserve your seat up until the train leaves the platform!
+The trains rarely ever get full and you can reserve your seat up until the train leaves the platform.
 It’s actually a lot like buying a standard ticket in the UK, but you’re required to sit in an allocated seat; this is always checked.

-Now, something I realised in my second month away when my interrail pass ran out was that it’s worth going up to train staff at the ticket office rather than using the machines.
+Something I realised in my second month when my interrail pass ran out was that it’s worth going up to train staff at the ticket office rather than using the machines.
 The machines only offer the standard pricing but the officer has access to discounts and can tell you about cheaper times to travel.

 Set a daily or weekly budget

 It doesn’t sound remotely in the spirit of travel and being a free spirit exploring the world, but it makes sense to give yourself some time limits for expenditure.
 If daily seems too rigid, and I think I agree, set a weekly amount separate from accommodation and train costs.

-Free events and attractions!
+Free events and attractions

 It doesn’t cost the Earth to see the world (coined by Get Jaunty, 6th June 2016).
-Lots of museums and interesting buildings such as Cathedrals are free to enter, there are free city walking tours which can last several wonderful hours and particularly in Eastern Europe, food is very affordable.
+Lots of museums and interesting buildings such as Cathedrals are free to enter, there are free city walking tours which can last several hours and particularly in Eastern Europe, food is very affordable.

 Sometimes, you will need to pause and consider.
 If you think you’re paying too much for something, you probably are, but check online.
 Also make sure you know which country you’re in, which currency is correct and what the conversion rate is.